-A. DISCOVERY MADE: STOP WORK
+The CRC will, in all cases of a potential discovery, complete a form or provide other written documentation acceptable to FERC and SHPO to document a potential discovery.
+The CRC and all EIs will comply with the following procedures:

-If any Jordan Cove personnel or contractors believe he or she has made an unanticipated discovery of human remains (skeletal, teeth or hair), the remains will not be moved or disturbed, and the construction supervisor shall be immediately notified.
-The construction supervisor shall, in turn, immediately notify the CRC and the appropriate El.
+- 1. If any Jordan Cove personnel or contractors believe he or she has made an unanticipated discovery of human skeletal remains, the remains will not be moved or disturbed, and the construction supervisor shall be immediately notified.
+The construction supervisor shall, in turn, immediately notify the CRC and the appropriate EI. - 2.

-B. SECURE THE DISCOVERY

 The CRC or its designee will be responsible for taking appropriate steps to protect the discovery.
 The construction activity that resulted in the exposure of the discovery will be immediately halted, followed, as soon as possible, by the cessation of all other ground-disturbing activity within 300 ft (91 m) of the discovery, unless a greater distance is required by SHPO to protect a discovery.
-Construction activities may continue elsewhere on the Project site, with a dedicated cultural resource monitor present.
-After all construction activity within 300 ft (91 m) of the discovery has been halted, the following steps will be taken to ensure that no further disturbance occurs to the discovery:

-i.
-Secure an area at least 300 ft (91 m) around the discovery using orange safety fencing or a similar material, as necessary;

-- ii.
-Prevent vehicle traffic through the area immediately surrounding the discovery except as necessary to remove vehicles and equipment already present in the area; - i.
-Consult with the SHPO to determine whether a 24-hour guard is needed to ensure that the find is secure at all times or consult with the applicable federal land management agency if the lands are federal; - i.
-Limit access to the area surrounding the discovery to essential personnel, who will be identified by the CRC; and - i.
-If the remains are suspected to be Native American, no photographs will be allowed unless approval is provided by the appropriate Indian Tribe(s).
-If the state police determine the discovery to be a crime scene, then any photographs will be taken at the direction of the state police.
+Construction activities may continue elsewhere on the Project site.
+After all construction activity within 300 ft (91 m) of the discovery has been halted, the following steps will be taken to ensure that no further disturbance occurs to the discovery: - a) secure an area at least 300 ft (91 m) around the discovery using orange safety fencing or a similar material, as necessary; - b) prevent vehicle traffic through the area immediately surrounding the discovery except as necessary to remove vehicles and equipment already present in the area; - c) consult with the SHPO to determine whether a 24-hour guard is needed to ensure that the find is secure at all times or consult with the applicable federal land management agency if the lands are federal; - d) limit access to the area surrounding the discovery to essential personnel; and - e) No photographs will be allowed except those taken by state police or archaeologists.
+If the remains are suspected to be Native American, no photographs will be allowed unless approval is provided by the appropriate Indian Tribe(s). - 3.
+The CRC or its designee will immediately call FERC, the state police, the appropriate Indian Tribe(s), SHPO, and the LCIS who will examine the discovery and determine whether it should be treated as a crime scene or as a human burial/cemetery.
+The CRC or its qualified designee will also have a professional archaeologist trained in human remains identification examine the discovery to concur with the coroner on whether the remains are human and whether or not they are contemporary.

-C. NOTIFY THE AUTHORITIES

-(Non-federal public lands): The CRC or its designee will immediately call the state police, SHPO, the LCIS, the appropriate Indian Tribe(s) and FERC, who will, according to their responsibilities, examine the discovery and determine whether it should be treated as a crime scene or as a human burial/cemetery.
-The CRC or its qualified designee will also have a physical anthropologist or osteo-archaeologist examine the discovery to concur with the coroner on whether the remains are human and whether or not they are contemporary.
-The physical anthropologist or osteo-archaeologist will have been previously agreed upon by the Indian Tribe(s).
-In the event of a disagreement between the coroner and the physical anthropologist or osteo-archaeologist shall control.
 A forensic anthropologist may also be required to determine whether the remains are of Native American ancestry.
 If the remains are determined to be or suspected to be of Native American ancestry, no photographs will be taken.

-(Federal lands): If the discovery occurs on federal lands, the CRC will also immediately notify the applicable federal land management agency, and the Federal Land Archaeologist, if qualified to do so, will make, in consultation with the appropriate Indian Tribe(s), the determination as to whether the remains are human and of possible Native American ancestry.
-If the Federal Land Archaeologist is not qualified to determine whether the remains are human, the Federal Land Archaeologist will engage a forensic anthropologist or osteo-archaeologist, who shall consult with the appropriate Indian Tribes to determine whether the remains are of Native American ancestry.
+If the discovery occurs on federal lands, the CRC will also immediately notify the applicable federal land management agency, and the Federal Land Archaeologist, if qualified to do so, will make, in consultation with the appropriate Indian Tribe(s), the determination as to whether the remains are human and of possible Native American ancestry.
+If the Federal Land Archaeologist is not qualified to determine whether the remains are human, the Federal Land Archaeologist will engage a forensic anthropologist or osteoarchaeologist to determine whether the remains are of Native American ancestry.
 All work within 300 ft buffer around the discovery will halt until permission to resume work is provide by FERC, the SHPO or the applicable federal agency for finds on federal lands.

-D. DETERMINE NATURE OF FIND

-If the discovery is: